o0oBluePhoenixo0o/AbbVie2017/FINAL/sentitomo/README.md

 __Integrated but not used files__

-Inside the `./ML/R/topic` directory we have files which are integrated into `ml_wrapper.js` but they are not executed inside the server.
+Inside the `./ML/R/topic` directory we have files which are integrated into `ml_wrapper.js` but  are not executed inside the server.
 We left it there to show a way to integrate topic detection in R to the server.

 ##### R
 For integrating R with the server we were at first using a package called [r-script](https://github.com/joshkatz/r-script) package.
 It ships with a handy R function called `needs()`.
 This is basically a combination of `install()` and `require()`.
-This ensured that the different packages which are required by our scripts are installed and loaded in the correct way.
+It ensures that the different packages which are required by our scripts are installed and loaded in the correct way.
 Therefore every R file has to use `needs()` instead of `ìnstall.package("packageName")` and `require("package")/load("package")`.
 Also it is recommended to place all functions at the top of the R files.
-At the end of our project we faced some problems with the package so we decided to write our own implementation of calling R files, as mentioned in the introduction of `ML`.
+At the end of our project we faced some problems with this package so we decided to write our own implementation of calling R files, as mentioned in the introduction of `ML`.
 We followed the same approach as the `r-script` package did and included the `needs.R` file but simplified the process a little bit, so it could work with our application.
 To provide data to the R process and retrieve it from it we can execute the R file from Javascript with the following command:

 *In JavaScript*